XAITK/xaitk-saliency/docs/review_process.rst

 will need to go through a human review.
 Reviewers should add comments to provide feedback and raise potential issues.
-Should the PR pass their review, the reviewer should then indicate that it has their approval using the Github review interface to flag the PR as ``Approved``.
+Should the PR pass their review, the reviewer should then indicate that it has their approval using the GitHub review interface to flag the PR as ``Approved``.

 A review can still be requested before the checks are resolved, but the PR must be marked as a ``Draft``.